gripableteam/gripable-play-unity-docs/source/index.html.md

 bool SubscribeToSensorFrameRPY();
 ```

-> SubscribeToSensorFrameRPY attempts to subscribe to the device sensor frame RPY data, returns true if successful.
+> Attempts to subscribe to the device sensor frame RPY data, returns true if successful.

 ```csharp
 bool subscriptionSuccessful = gripablePlay.SubscribeToSensorFrameRPY());
 ```

-SubscribeToSensorFrameRPY attempts to subscribe to the device sensor frame RPY data.
+Attempts to subscribe to the device sensor frame RPY data.
 It returns true if the subscription was successful.

 ### Return Values

 Returns | Description
 ------- | -----------
-true | The subscription was successful
+<code>true</code> | The subscription was successful
-false | The subscription failed
+<code>false</code> | The subscription failed

 ## UnsubscribeFromSensorFrameRPY()